tpaidi/SER598-build-tools-tutorial/webpack/activity2/cosmic-explorer/README.md

    ```
 3. Open `index.html`

+Explore the website and get a feel for it and all it's functionalities.

 Right now this is very inefficient, in the next activity we will use Webpack to imporve it